paulbrodersen/netgraph/docs/source/index.rst

 ========

 Netgraph is a python library for creating publication quality plots of networks.
-It is compatible with a variety of network data formats, including :code:`networkx` and :code:`igraph` :code:`Graph` objects.
+Netgraph is compatible with a variety of network data formats, including :code:`networkx` and :code:`igraph` :code:`Graph` objects.

 Installation